boumhidi-achraf/Multilingual-Reputation-Generation-System/absa_dataset_creation.md

 4. Merge all datasets.
 5. Save the combined dataset for training.

-This combined dataset (13,348 instances) can now be used for Aspect-Based Sentiment Analysis (ABSA) tasks.
+This combined dataset (13,348 instances) can now be used for Aspect-Based Sentiment Analysis (ABSA) as discribed in the manuscript.